InceptionCyberSecurity/DarkDig/README.md

 ```

 ## Ethical Notice
-The original developer of this program, Josh Schiavone, nor ArcadeusOPS, are not responsible for misuse of this data gathering tool.
+The original DarkDump code written by, Josh Schiavone, nor ArcadeusOPS, are not responsible for misuse of this data gathering tool.
 Do not use darkdump/darkdig to navigate websites that take part in any activity that is identified as illegal under the laws and regulations of your government.
 STAY LEGAL !!

 ## License
 MIT License<br/>